This is Kate Boushel.

 A little bit more about…

 The three words that describe her best: vibrant – caring – curious

 What Kate wanted to do when she was going to be older: The first woman Prime Minister of Canada.

 What she loves most about her job: Talking about spirits with people.
 Telling them about the art that is in the bottle.
 Educate and spark these types of conversations.

-An advice she offers younger bartenders: It’s ok if you don’t know everything from the start.
+A piece of advice she offers younger bartenders: It’s ok if you don’t know everything from the start.
 You just have to recognize where you stand and not skip steps to get where you want to be.
 And as much as you have to respect your own rhythm, at some point you will have to jump in.

 What she thinks makes the beauty and the strength of our community: The fact that most people in this industry ended up there because they were misfits in other places.
-A lot of people that don’t think in a linear way, a lot of others who didn’t fit with the academic frame.
-A lot of what we do is crisis management and solution finding.
+A lot of people don’t think in a linear way, a lot of others who didn’t fit with the academic frame.
+A lot of what we do is crisis management and solution-finding.
 We are people that have very innovative ways to perceive and manage these issues.
 And of course, the more we will make sure to have a diverse community, the more we will be able to benefit from it.